English BA (Hons)

 • Standard Entry Requirement: ABBB including English.

-• Minimum Offer Entry Requirement: BBBC including Grade B in English.
+• Minimum Offer Entry Requirement: BBBC including English.

 You may be given an adjusted offer of entry if you meet our specified minimum entry requirements within our widening participation criteria, and outlined in our Contextual Admissions Policy.
 Click here for further information about our entry requirements and admissions policies.